BigWeaverServiceCanaryZetaIad/bigweaver-agent-canary-zeta-hydro-deps/BENCHMARK_MIGRATION.md

 ### Adding New Hydro-Only Benchmarks

-Add them to the main `bigweaver-agent-canary-hydro-zeta` repository's `benches` directory.
+Add them to the appropriate crate in the main `bigweaver-agent-canary-hydro-zeta` repository.
+Individual crates can include their own benchmark configurations.

 ### Dependency Updates